-When interactions are negative, it leads to decreased emotional connection, issues with sexual performance and satisfaction, and ultimately concerns around compatibility.
+When interactions are negative, it leads to difficult emotions and behaviors, decreased emotional connection, issues with sexual performance and satisfaction, and ultimately lead to concerns around compatibility.
 I often have to tell couples that the issue is not usually compatibility but a lack of skill on their part and a need to increase resiliency within the marriage.

 3. Before the pandemic, what were the most common challenges that married couples faced?

 Same as above.
 As I said, the issues are the same but there is more stress now.
 It’s difficult to set aside time for a date night when you can’t find a babysitter or feel safe with them coming into your home.
 If you both work from home now, sometimes being around your spouse all day long can add extra stress in your marriage.